AlexCharlton/site-generator/README.md

 $(include "footer.html")
 ```

-The templates `header.html` and `footer.html` are used in `main.html` through the command `include`, which accepts one argument: the name of a template file, relative to the template directory.
+The templates `header.html` and `footer.html` are used in `main.html` through the function `include`, which accepts one argument: the name of a template file, relative to the template directory.
 The `include` expression gets replaced with the contents of the template file that is named.

 The contents of `example-site/templates/other.html` will be similar to `main.html`.